zue3103/projectRD/README.md

 ![image](https://user-images.githubusercontent.com/82049693/221430385-fa74519c-40f6-4c55-bda9-579901e9cfa2.png)

 US, Germany, and China show a linear growth trend both of GDP and R&D expenditure for the observed years.
 Japan shows a higher variability of growth for both variables.

+Relationship

+Normalization, linear regression, Pearson, Kendall, Spearman were used as correlation methods to determine the relationship between R&D expenditure and GDP.
+All four countries showed a positive linear relationship between the two variables.
+Validation efforts remain ongoing.

+Additional efforts will possibly include a wider analysis of historical data, a comparison between more countries, prediction methods, and the implementation of ML techniques.